 - A console will open in front of you.
 From the console, open Applications from the Console’s top menu (click the double-arrow if not visible).

 - Locate the Local Storage in the Storage menu on the left side of the Console.
 Select all sites one by one, right-click on them, and select Clear.

 - Now, restart your browser and check if the issue is resolved.

 Before changing the DNS settings, we will attempt at disabling Extensions on your browser as suggested by Netflix officials.
-If the error gets resolved after disabling these extensions, you can try enabling them one-by-one to find the culprit.
+If the error gets resolved after disabling these extensions, you can try enabling them one by one to find the culprit.

-- Click on three dots present at the top-right of the Chrome browser.
+- Click on the three dots present at the top-right of the Chrome browser.
 Select More tools and then click Extensions.

 - A page containing all extensions will pop up.
 Disable all of them by toggling the button.